JohnGlass97/rust-chess-engine/README.md

 # rust-chess-engine

-A terminal based chess engine using the Minmax algorithm and multithreading.
+A terminal based chess engine using the minimax algorithm and multithreading.
 No opening databases have been utilised.

 ## Usage

 Clone the project:

 ```
 $ git clone https://github.com/JohnGlass97/rust-chess-engine.git
 ```

 Install Rust and run the following:

 ```
 $ cargo run --release
 ```